seenons/seenons-be-assignment/README.md

 ## The output

-Perform as many changes are you see fit for each gate, just make sure that these changes are functional.
+Make as many changes are you see fit for each gate, just make sure that these changes are functional.
-In case you perform changes to the data model (opportunity), make sure to include a diagram that explains the change Ensure that test coverage is adequate and that it matches what you would deliver as an product engineer
+In case you make changes to the data model (opportunity), be sure to include a diagram that explains the change.
+Ensure that test coverage is adequate and that it matches what you would deliver as a product engineer

 ## Technologies Used